-Authorized IRS e-file Providers (Providers) may obtain an Electronic Filing Identification Number (EFIN) for use by a firm in "its business-related group" if the firm can not obtain an EFIN because its Principals and/or Responsible Officials are not U. S. citizens or aliens lawfully admitted for permanent residence as described in 8 U.S.C. §1101(a)(20).
+Providers may obtain an Electronic Filing Identification Number (EFIN) for use by a firm in "its business-related group" if the firm cannot obtain an EFIN because its Principals and/or Responsible Officials are not U. S. citizens or aliens lawfully admitted for permanent residence as described in 8 U.S.C. §1101(a)(20).
 The term "business-related group" applies to brother-sister firms, subsidiaries, franchises, affiliates, etc. "Business-related group" is broad to include any business relationship.
 The Provider may establish its own policies to determine the firms for which it will obtain an EFIN and how it monitors the use of the EFIN.

-The Provider must submit an IRS e-file application for each Foreign EFIN it wants to obtain.
-The Provider must include its address as the mailing address, but includes the physical address that is the other firm’s address.
+The Provider must submit an IRS e-file application for each foreign EFIN it wants to obtain.
+The Provider must include its address as the mailing address, but include the physical address of the firm for which it is obtaining the foreign EFIN.
 The IRS will issue EFINs to the Provider for each location from which the firm in its "business-related group" will originate the electronic submission of returns.
 The Provider is responsible for the EFINs and may delete the EFIN assigned to any firm location when it determines appropriate.

 Acquiring an IRS e-file Business by Purchase, Transfer or Gift

-Providers that acquire an existing IRS e-file business by purchase, transfer or gift must submit a new IRS e-file Application and receive new Electronic Filing Identification Numbers (EFINs), Electronic Transmission Identification Numbers (ETINs) and passwords when applicable.
-The Provider must submit an e-file application and proof of sale, transfer or gift during the period beginning forty-five days before and ending thirty days after the acquisition date.
+Providers that acquire an existing IRS e-file business by purchase, transfer, or gift must submit a new IRS e-file Application and receive new Electronic Filing Identification Numbers (EFINs), and passwords when applicable.
+The Provider must submit an e-file application and proof of sale, transfer, or gift during the period beginning forty-five days before and ending thirty days after the acquisition date.

-Providers that acquire an existing IRS e-file business by purchase, transfer or gift may not use the identification numbers or passwords of the previous Authorized IRS e-file Provider.
-Providers may not acquire the identification numbers or passwords of another Authorized IRS e-file Provider by sale, merger, loan, gift or otherwise.
+Providers that acquire an existing IRS e-file business by purchase, transfer or gift may not use the EFIN, other identification numbers or passwords of the previous Provider.
+Providers may not acquire the EFIN, other identification numbers, or passwords of another Provider by sale, merger, loan, gift, or otherwise.